jordrag/Exercises/hangman/manual.md

 <img src="images/Manual_hangman_1.jpg">

 1. You can download the game from this [repository page](https://github.com/jordrag/Exercises/tree/main/hangman).
-The easieset way is to clone it following the instructions.
+The easiest way is to clone it following the instructions.
 2. First copy the link marked in red rectangle on the picture
 3. Open Pycharm
 4. Go to "Get from VCS"